 but represented in table form.
 For details, see

 Statefield of the

-SHOW PROCESSLISToutput for the slave I/O thread.
-This tells you what the thread is doing: trying to connect to the master, waiting for events from the master, reconnecting to the master, and so on.
-For a listing of possible states, see Section 8.14.5, “Replication Slave I/O Thread States”.
+SHOW PROCESSLISToutput for the replica I/O thread.
+This tells you what the thread is doing: trying to connect to the source, waiting for events from the source, reconnecting to the source, and so on.
+For a listing of possible states, see Section 8.14.6, “Replication Replica I/O Thread States”.

-The master host that the slave is connected to.
+The source host that the replica is connected to.

-The user name of the account used to connect to the master.
+The user name of the account used to connect to the source.

-The port used to connect to the master.
+The port used to connect to the source.